pegasone/pegasone.github.io/index.md

 The clear "winners" today are Czech Republic, Belgium, and Netherlands.

 One word of caution, though: there are countries where the reported data is, let's say, unexpected.
 For a country to have a very high positive rate and an extremely low active cases per million count is possible by unlikely.
 Take Mexico on 2020-10-21, for example: positive rate is at 30% (was at 40% 6 weeks before and slowly decreased since then) while active cases per millions appear "stuck" at around 350 since July 2020.
 This is difficult to believe, to say the least.
-Other countries have either stopped providing positive rate data or have never provided it at all; compare the sixth image down from 2020-09-17 with the one below and notice that the plot (i.e., the data) for Argentina disappeared and the one for Colombia was never there.
+Other countries have either stopped providing positive rate data or have never provided it at all; compare the sixth image down from 2020-09-17 with the one below and notice that the plot (i.e., the data) for Argentina disappeared and the one for Colombia was never there in the first place.

 ![Figure 25](/img/img028.png)